vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 ## Introduction
 This page describes the usage of Cloud Exposure Tool for Unity Cloud logs and metrics.
 It covers the following topis in details below -
-* Setting up Azure resources for ingesting the logs and metrics
+* Setting up the Azure resources for ingesting the logs and metrics
 * Setting up the KargoToolCollector to fetch the logs and metrics and upload to the blob storage
 * Query the logs and metrics from Azure Data Explorer
-* Sample Query
+* Sample Queries

 ## Provision Azure Services for diagnostics pipeline